NicosNicolaou16/Ink_Api_Compose/README.md

 # Ink API Compose

-This open source project is testing the new Google Ink API with an example for drawer with options to select colors and erase the drawing.
+This open-source project tests the new Google Ink API with an example for drawing, offering options to select colors and erase the drawing.

 # Small History Behind this Repository